Internal Customer Service Guide

 4. Have an Internal Help Desk

-To improve your response time, you need enough people on your team to handle the volume of requests you receive.
+To improve your response time, you need enough people on your team to handle the volume of requests.
+If you do not have enough internal staff, you can use a chatbot or other AI-driven systems to operate 24/7.

 5. Foster a Rewarding Workplace